About SFW: Shorts

 Southampton Film Week is led by City Eye, a film charity which supports the development of filmmakers and film culture through its programme of education and training events, its own production work and its screening programme, which includes Southampton Film Week.
 Established in 1986, City Eye has recently relocated to new purpose-built filmmaking and screening facilities at the heart of Southampton’s Cultural Quarter.
 The fit-out and equipping of these spaces is underway and a full programme of events, activities and training, alongside access for emerging and established talent to our new facilities, will soon be announced.

 The SFW: Shorts film competition is run and organised by City Eye.
-The competition screening and awards event will take place in Southampton Film Week (SFW) between 5 – 14 November 2021.
-At this stage (March 2021) we have not concluded whether it will be possible for filmmakers and audiences to attend this live and in person or whether it will be accessible online.
-We will continue to make announcements through our website and social media channels and all submitting filmmakers will be contacted as decisions are made.
+The competition screening and awards event will take place in Southampton Film Week (SFW) between 10 and 19 November 2023 and we look forward to welcoming filmmakers and audience to enjoy and celebrate the shortlisted and winning films.
+Further details will be made here, through our mailings and social media channels so don’t forget to sign up and follow us.
+All submitting filmmakers will be contacted as decisions are made.

 Categories and Awards